MWRobertson/TTRPGContent/README.md

 **Quick Add** is used to launch the modal form and kick off the whole workflow.

-**Dataview** translates inline variables within the template file to the values captured from the form.
+**Dataview** uses inline variables to translate the information from a note's frontmatter into values in the note itself.

 **Columns** is just used in the formatting of finished notes.
 As the name implies, it adds ability to create separate columns in a note.

-*Optional* Once you have this workflow functioning, you can enhance it with a plug-in like [Meta Bind](https://github.com/mProjectsCode/obsidian-meta-bind-plugin) to create a button that calls a Quick Add command.
+*Optional* Once you have this workflow functioning, you can enhance it with a plug-in like [Meta Bind](https://github.com/mProjectsCode/obsidian-meta-bind-plugin) to create buttons that call each Quick Add command.
 These buttons can be added to a note to create a dashboard for launching forms.

 ### Directory Structure